rising-star92/python-azure-data-paltform/docs/faq.md

 ## Support

----

 ### We have a third party providing support for our cloud environments, what would they be responsible for?

-See the [Requirements](./docs/platform_requirements.md) for the prerequisities that are required from a third party outsourced support or managed service provider (MSP).
+See the [Requirements](./docs/platform_requirements.md) for the prerequisites that are required from a third party outsourced support or managed service provider (MSP).
 As a summary the support that the third party would have to provide is:

 - General vendor management of Microsoft for any escalations
-- Ensuring the [Requirements](./docs/platform_requirements.md) for the prerequisities are available on an ongoing basis
+- Ensuring the [Requirements](./docs/platform_requirements.md) for the prerequisites are available on an ongoing basis
-- Troubleshooting any issues with the prerequisities such as:
+- Troubleshooting any issues with the prerequisites such as:
   - Subscription
   - Azure Principals and Azure AD permissions